Early Pay Off Penalties (EPO)

-Yesterday a borrower informed us that she intended to pay off her mortgage soon after we close b/c she was expecting a windfall from the sale of another property.
+Yesterday a borrower informed us that she intended to pay off her mortgage soon after we close because she was expecting a windfall from the sale of another property.
 The borrower also wants a “no points” loan.
-In light of this, we’d rather not close the loan at all b/c we will have to pay a substantial penalty.
+In light of this, we’d rather not close the loan at all because we will have to pay a substantial penalty.

 This is why we encourage borrowers not to refinance until 6 months after close, and it is also why will we not refinance a borrower who just closed with another lender too (we don’t want our competitors to incur the large penalties either).